Last Updated on May 4, 2021 by HostingandOther

 How does John Appleby know that HANA is a better choice than Oracle (or other database vendors for that matter?).

 The reason I ask is that it is now apparent that it isn’t.
 Painfully obvious.
 So why was John Appleby so misinformed at this point?
-Did he simply accept everything SAP said?
+Did he accept everything SAP said?
 Did that combine with his sales quote to make him want to believe it?

 Appleby’s Enormous SAP Bias